standardebooks/manual/9-metadata.rst

 #.
 The description is a single complete sentence ending in a period, not a sentence fragment or restatement of the title.

 #.
 The description summarizes the main theme or plot thread in the book, in an active voice, without using proper names.
-(Exceptions for proper names can be made for well-known people, e.g. Julius Caesar.)

 	.. class:: wrong